 Yes!
-If you want to use lasagna noodles, you can.
+If you want to use lasagna noodles and you’re not going for keto-friendly, you can.
 I’ve purposely made a drier lasagna so that it would hold together better.
 If you want to use this exact recipe, be sure to cook the noodles first because there’s not enough liquid in the sauce to cook the noodles while baking.

 And, yes, absolutely use that Provolone cheese even if you’re using the noodles because why not?